Gear list · Must-haves · Starter kit

 must-haves for your kit

-Short answer: our ten-category starter kit weighs ~192 lb and runs about $2,170 in mid-tier picks—on a D40 that leaves ~1,028 lb remaining payload with two occupants.
+Short answer: our twelve-category starter kit weighs ~203 lb and runs about $3,125 in mid-tier picks—on a 2nd gen Frontier that leaves ~1,017 lb remaining payload with two occupants.
+Verify your door placard before you load up.

 By Jon-Michael DreherOverlanding editor & platform-build analyst

 Getting a new overlanding rig is one thing.
 Knowing what overlanding gear to put in it is another.
-This overland gear list cuts through the noise: ten must-have categories with three proven brands each.
+This overland gear list cuts through the noise: thirteen must-have categories with three proven brands each.
 New to the hobby?
 Read what is overlanding first, then build your kit from here.
 Mid-size truck?
-See Nissan Frontier (D40) specs for payload context before you load up.
+See 2nd gen Nissan Frontier specs for payload context before you load up.

 Overland gear checklist

-Priority order for a weekend trail rig or starter overlanding kit.
+Priority order for a weekend trail rig or starter overlanding kit — tires and air first, recovery next, safety before sleep.
 Jump to each section for brand picks.

-Ten must-have categories with editorial mid-tier product weights and costs
+Twelve must-have categories (Step 0 tires through portable power) with editorial mid-tier weights and costs

 Starter kit — weight and budget ledger